-SPECIAL NOTE: If you have a breast implant with a drain in place, do not shower.
+SPECIAL NOTE: If you have a breast implant or tissue expander with a drain in place, do not shower.
 Only sponge bathe while the drain is in place and keep the drain site dry.
 You may shower daily with mild soap like Dove starting 48 hours after the drain has been removed.